Note

 When prompted, select the server type: HTTP (HTTP or Server Sent Events).

 Enter the Server URL of the MCP server in API Management.
-Example:
+For example,

 Select whether to save the configuration to your workspace settings or user settings.